-The 506 guest rooms and suites offer stunning city views, and have been beautifully furnished.
-The hotel has recently renovated its guestrooms, the brand new Equatorial Room and Grand Room offers glamorous and intelligent features, which ensures a comfortable and relaxing stay.
+The 506 guest rooms and suites offer stunning city views, and have been beautifully furnished and renovated.
+The new Equatorial Room and Grand Room offers glamorous and intelligent features, which ensures a comfortable and relaxing stay.

 There are 15 function rooms that can be used for various social and business events, and are able to accommodate up to 800 people.
 The versatile function and meeting rooms offer a wide range of facilities, services and packages for every occasion.